KvngBleach/Linux-Notes/markdown.md

-# Field/Example/Description
+# Descript Breakdowns

+Field | Example | Description
-      Device/UUID=... or /dev/sdb1/The identifier for the partition.
+1. Device | UUID=... or /dev/sdb1 | The identifier for the partition.
 UUID is preferred as device names can change.

-      Mount Point /mnt/data "The directory where the disk will ""live."""
+2. Mount Point | /mnt/data | "The directory where the disk will ""live."""

-      FS Type ext4 "The filesystem (ext4, xfs, btrfs, nfs, etc.)."
+3. FS Type | ext4 | "The filesystem (ext4, xfs, btrfs, nfs, etc.)."

-      Options defaults "Common flags: rw (read-write), noexec (prevent binaries from running), _netdev (wait for network)."
+4. Options | defaults | "Common flags: rw (read-write), noexec (prevent binaries from running), _netdev (wait for network)."

-      Dump 0 Legacy backup flag.
+5. Dump | 0 | Legacy backup flag.
 Almost always 0 today.

-      Pass 2 "Fsck check order: 1 for root (/), 2 for other drives, 0 to skip check."
+6. Pass | 2 | "Fsck check order: 1 for root (/), 2 for other drives, 0 to skip check."

-Field	Example	Description
-1. Device	UUID=... or /dev/sdb1	The identifier for the partition.
-UUID is preferred as device names can change.
-2. Mount Point	/mnt/data	The directory where the disk will "live."
-3. FS Type	ext4	The filesystem (ext4, xfs, btrfs, nfs, etc.).
-4. Options	defaults	Common flags: rw (read-write), noexec (prevent binaries from running), _netdev (wait for network).
-5. Dump	0	Legacy backup flag.
-Almost always 0 today.
-6. Pass	2	Fsck check order: 1 for root (/), 2 for other drives, 0 to skip check.
+## LVM Step-by-Step (The "Building" Process)

+LVM is like LEGOs for storage.
+You take small pieces and build a big structure.

+### Step 1: Initialize Physical Volumes (PV)
+Tell Linux to treat raw disks/partitions as LVM-ready.

+      Command: pvcreate /dev/sdb1 /dev/sdc1

+      Verification: pvdisplay or pvs

+### Step 2: Create a Volume Group (VG)
+Pool those physical disks into one big "bucket" of storage.

+      Command: vgcreate vg_data /dev/sdb1 /dev/sdc1

+      Verification: vgdisplay or vgs

+### Step 3: Carve out a Logical Volume (LV)
+This is what you actually format and use.

+      Command: lvcreate -L 50G -n lv_projects vg_data

+      -L: Size (e.g., 50 Gigabytes)

+      -n: Name of the volume

+      Verification: lvdisplay or lvs

+### Step 4: Format and Mount
+Now it behaves like a normal disk.

+      Command: mkfs.ext4 /dev/vg_data/lv_projects

+      Command: mount /dev/vg_data/lv_projects /projects

+## 3. Storage Troubleshooting Commands

+On the XK0-006, if a user says "I'm out of space," these are your go-to tools:

+* df -h: Shows disk space (Human-readable).

+* du -sh /folder: Shows how much space a specific directory is using.

+* lsblk: Shows the "tree" view of your blocks (partitions, LVM, and mount points).

+* blkid: Used to find the UUID of a disk (essential for fstab).

+* fsck: Used to repair a corrupted filesystem (must be unmounted first!).

+Quick Scenario Practice:
+Question: A technician adds a new 1TB drive and wants it to mount automatically at boot to /backup using the XFS filesystem.
+They want the system to check it for errors after the root drive is checked.

+What would the /etc/fstab line look like?

+      UUID=xxxx-xxxx /backup xfs defaults 0 2